nitheesh-me/MindChain/mindchain-ui/docs/architecture-framework.md

 Implement the expert matching algorithm using vector embeddings of text content, with similarity scoring based on cosine similarity of these embeddings.

 **Consequences:**

 - **Positive:**

   - Better semantic understanding of queries and expertise
-  - Ability to match related concepts even when exact keywords don't match
+  - Ability to match related concepts even when exact keywords don&apos;t match
   - Improved matching quality over time as the model learns
   - Flexibility to incorporate different types of information into the matching process
   - Can leverage pre-trained language models for better initial performance